 Electrofishing Surveys to Determine Changes in Fish Community Biomass

-Baseline phases of this study were conducted in Summer 2018 and 2019 and the Truax dam was removed in August 2019 after surveys were completed.
-The first year of post-impact monitoring occurred Summer 2020 with annual monitoring scheduled to continue until 2026.
-To date 29182 fish from 45 different species have been collected across our permanent monitoring locations.
+Baseline phases of this study were conducted in Summer 2018 and 2019 and the Truax Dam was removed in August 2019 after surveys were completed.
+Post-impact monitoring has occurred Summer 2020, 2021 and 2022 with annual monitoring scheduled to continue until 2026.
+To-date 51792 fish from 47 different species have been collected across our permanent monitoring locations.

 Find additional details regarding the fisheries offset and compensation project here, the radiotelemetry component of this project here, the redd count survey component here, and the videographic survey component here.